MohitGoel92/Customer-Marketing-Segmentation/README.md

 ## Hierarchical Clustering

 There are two types of Hierarchical Clustering algorithms, they are "Agglomerative" and "Divisive" clustering.
 Agglomerative and Divisive clustering are also referred to as the "bottom up approach" and "starting from the top" respectively.

+**Pros of K-Means Clustering**

+- Simple to understand
+- Easily adaptable
+- Works well on small or large datasets
+- Fast, efficient and performant

+**Cons of K-Means Clustering**

+- Need to choose the number of clusters

 **Steps to performing the Agglomerative Hierarchical Clustering**